New Kent County, Virginia: Education

-New Kent County has five schools within its school system.
+New Kent County Public Schools operates the five public schools in the county.
 The three elementary schools are New Kent Elementary, Quinton Elementary, and George W. Watkins Elementary.
 The school system also includes New Kent Middle School and New Kent High School.
 All five schools are fully accredited by the Virginia Department of Education.
-At the high-school level, various honors and advanced-placement courses are available, along with dual enrollment through Rappahannock Community College.
+At the high-school level, various honors and Advanced Placement courses are available, along with Dual enrollment through Rappahannock Community College.
 Gifted and enrichment programs are offered in all grades kindergarten through 12th grade.

 The roughly 430 employees include 220 licensed teachers, seven guidance counselors, four media specialists, four principals, five assistant principals, and a central office staff composed of one superintendent and five directors.
 As of 2018, the superintendent is Brian Nichols, and the assistant superintendent is Ed Smith.

 New Kent County received a new site for Rappahannock Community College in 2015, located at the renovated "historic" New Kent High School site.
 The site offers engineering, nursing, and basic college-level courses in New Kent.